Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Gambling sites like Bet365, 888 Casino & more can be blocked in Canada.

-And if you want to access foreign content unavailable in Canada, using a VPN is the easiest way to circumvent geo-restrictions and access international content on services like Netflix, Prime Video, Hulu and HBO Max.
+And if you want to access international content unavailable in Canada, using a VPN is the easiest way to unblock titles on platforms like Disney+, HBO Max, Netflix, and Prime Video.

 2. Protect Your Online Privacy